Consumption is the value of goods and services bought by people. Individual buying acts are aggregated over time and space.

 Fourth, only newly produced goods enter into the definition of consumption, wheareas the purchase of, say, an old house is not considered consumption in macroeconomics, since it was already counted in the GDP of the year in which it was built.
 Needless to say, for the consumer, both old and new goods provides some need satisfaction.

-In microeconomic terms, total consumption expenditure of one household is the sum, across all categories, of all varieties of goods and services purchased (i.e. price times quantity), where the quantity purchased depends on the consumption average dose times the number of consumption occasions (i.e. seized consumption opportunities).
+In microeconomic terms, total consumption expenditure of one household is the sum, across all categories, of the value (i.e. price times quantity) of all varieties of goods and services purchased, where the quantity purchased depends on the consumption average dose times the number of consumption occasions (i.e. seized consumption opportunities).
 Macroeconomic consumption is the sum of the consumption of all households, keeping into account that households are not independent from each other but rather communicate and co-variate.

-Current income is the most relevant determinant of consumption.
+Current income level and dynamics is the most relevant determinant of consumption.
 Income comes from labour (employment and wages), capital (e.g. profits leading to dividends, rents, etc.), remittances from abroad.
 Income from consumer's cumulative bundle (including dividends and interests on wealth) provides an additional flow to available income.

 Expectations on future income, especially if concerning short-term credible events, may also play an important role.